 But how long you need to wait until the caulk dries will depend on the type of caulk that you choose.

-Depending on which type you use, that is how long it will take to dry.
+Depending on the type you use, how long it will take to dry?

 As you can see, there is a considerable difference in the drying times with each type of caulk.